openshift/enhancements/enhancements/update/cvo-log-level-api.md

 have to learn to process multiple API servers simultaneously and would be given additional network and API server access in the management cluster.

-An alternative is to simply propagate the desired CVO configuration from the `HostedCluster` API to the hosted `ClusterVersionOperator` resource.
+An alternative is to propagate the desired CVO configuration from the `HostedCluster` API to the hosted CVO file system as currently being proposed.
-This utilizes an existing pattern and makes the whole solution simpler and thus less prone to errors and easier to maintain.

 ### Do not introduce an option to dynamically modify the verbosity level of logs